CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 	- Otherwise, there appears to be no strong corelation between block size and performance

 - For the coherent uniform grid: did you experience any performance improvements with the more coherent uniform grid?
 Was this the outcome you expected?
 Why or why not?
 	- I observed performance gains with coherent grid (see the graphs in performance analysis).
 The difference begins to show after 10k boids.
 Coherent grid scales better than uniform grid because it has better spatial locality.
+Please see the table in the next question for real test results.

 - Did changing cell width and checking 27 vs 8 neighboring cells affect performance?
 Why or why not?
 Be careful: it is insufficient (and possibly incorrect) to say that 27-cell is slower simply because there are more cells to check!
 	- There are 3 possible implementations; assuming the checking distance is `d`